EDI Converter API User Guide

-Both endpoints accept text or multipart/form-data uploads.
-The parameter name for multipart requests has to be files:
+Both endpoints accept plain text request bodies and multipart/form-data uploads.
+For multipart requests, the parameter name must be files:

 You can find more examples in our GitHub repo.